Instagram New UI 2025 Explained: Complete Guide to the Interface Update

 👉 Swipe navigation: Users can now swipe horizontally between tabs, improving in-app flow

-👉 Algorithm control: Users are being asked to choose what kind of Reels they want to see more or less of — giving audiences more control and creators less guaranteed exposure.
+👉 Algorithm control: Users can customize what Reels they want to see with the new “Your Algorithm” feature — giving audiences more control and creators less guaranteed exposure

-👉 Feed deprioritized: The “traditional” feed is now several taps away, making Reels and DMs the new discovery and interaction hubs.
+👉 Feed deprioritized: The “traditional” feed is now several taps away, making Reels and DMs the new discovery and interaction hubs

-Internal data reportedly shows that more than 50 % of total time on Instagram is spent in Reels or DMs — so it’s no surprise the platform is adapting to make those features more accessible.
+Internal data reportedly shows that more than 50% of total time on Instagram is spent in Reels or DMs — so it’s no surprise the platform is adapting to make those features more accessible.

 It’s a move toward behavioral design: surfacing the areas users visit most, while nudging them to stay longer through interaction.

-What It Means for Creators and Brands
+What the UI Change Means for Creators and Brands

-🔹 DMs Become the New Feed
+DMs Become the New Feed

 By making DMs a primary tab, Instagram is shifting social engagement from public to private.
 For creators and brands, this means broadcast channels, private communities, and one-to-one communication will drive loyalty far more than likes or comments.